nametree

 Jabari brave, fearless; part of the Swahili virtue-name tradition

-Jada modern coinage related to Jade; popularized by actress Jada Pinkett Smith, a beloved favorite
+Jada modern coinage related to Jade; famously borne by actress Jada Pinkett Smith, a beloved favorite

 Jalen modern coinage popularized in the 1990s; a favorite especially associated with basketball culture in Black American families